FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

 ## Spaces in required fields

-Some fields in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> require that you enter a value.
-When you enter a value in such a field, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> trims any leading or trailing spaces and then determines whether the field is empty.
+Some fields in {{< SecureTransport/componentshortname  >}} require that you enter a value.
+When you enter a value in such a field, {{< SecureTransport/componentshortname  >}} trims any leading or trailing spaces and then determines whether the field is empty.
 This means you cannot enter space-only values in required fields because those fields are treated as empty.

 # Maker-Checker user creation